Best of Rome in one Day from Civitavecchia Port

 Piazza Di Spagna

 Piazza di Spagna is one of the most famous and iconic squares in Rome, located in the heart of the city.
-It is named after the Spanish Embassy building, which is located inside.
-The square is famous for its majestic staircase of Trinità dei Monti, which connects it to the church of the same name at the top of the hill, and for the Fontana della Barcaccia, the work of Bernini.
-Piazza di Spagna is an important tourist center and a popular meeting place, with luxury shops, historic cafes and elegant buildings surrounding it.
+It takes its name from the Spanish Embassy building, which is located within the square.
+The square is renowned for its majestic Spanish Steps (Scalinata di Trinità dei Monti), which connect it to the church of the same name at the top of the hill, and for the Barcaccia Fountain, created by the Bernini family.
+Piazza di Spagna is a major tourist hub and a popular meeting place, surrounded by luxury shops, historic cafés, and elegant buildings.

 30 minutes Admission ticket free